 Passbolt Cloud Data Processing Agreement

-This Data Processing Agreement (“Agreement”) forms part of the Contract for Services under the Passbolt Cloud Customers Terms and Conditions (the “Principal Agreement”), between a Passbolt Cloud Customer (the “Customer”, or the “Data Controller”) and Passbolt SA (“Passbolt”, or the “Data Processor”) (together as the “Parties”)
+This DPA, as defined below, forms part of the Contract for Services under the Passbolt Cloud Customers Terms and Conditions (the “Principal Agreement”), between a Passbolt Cloud Customer (the “Customer”, or the “Controller”) and Passbolt SA (“Passbolt”, or the “Processor”) (together as the “Parties”).

 (A) The Customer acts as a Data Controller.